 |What should I do if my major core and/or prequisite courses are full?||

 If other marketing classes are full, students should see a marketing advisor.

 |Is there anything else I need to know about starting in this major?||

 1st year freshman should meet with a Marketing advisor the semester before they reach 60-units.
 Transfer students should meet with a Marketing advisor during their first semester before they register for their second semester of classes.

 MKTG 431 is a hybrid course.
 Students can choose between attending traditional face-to-face lecturers or viewing lectures online.
 Marketing majors are advised to attend MKTG 431 lecturers in-person.

-Marketing majors should plan to attend the Marketing Expo on October 13, 2017.
+Marketing majors should plan to attend the Marketing Expo in April 2018.
 Registration for the event will be emailed to students in mid-September.